Starting a Business in North Dakota

 Start a New Business in North Dakota – North Dakota Top Industries

-Per the 2010 – 2020 North Dakota Economic Development Strategic Plan, the biggest growth industries in North Dakota are professional and technical services and management.
-The state is also known for its agriculture and oil and gas production.
+Per the 2017 – 2025 North Dakota Economic Development Strategic Plan, the biggest growth industries in North Dakota are advanced manufacturing and emerging technology.
+The state is also known for value-added agriculture, tourism, and energy.

 Also, as in virtually all states, health care and social assistance are also large employment sectors.